BlacK-MsK/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-Create a web application using HTML, CSS, Javascript to visualise how various sorting algorithms work.
+Created a web application using HTML, CSS, Javascript to visualise how various sorting algorithms work.